14 Mistakes You’re Making with Summer Berries

 Storing them with other fruits

 Sure, your organizational instincts might want to group all your fruits together in the fridge, but produce creates ethylene gas, which speeds up the ripening process.
-Helpful on the vine, not so helpful in the fridge when you’re trying to get your berries to last as long as possible.
+It’s helpful on the vine, but not so helpful in the fridge when you’re trying to get your berries to last as long as possible.

 Throwing away ripe fruit

 It might be tempting to throw away berries that look a day past their prime, but give this fruit a second life.
-Preserve the taste of summer for colder months by pureeing them, pouring them into an ice cube tray, and freezing them, or turn them into jam (we’ve got an easy how-to).
+Preserve the taste of summer for colder months by pureeing them, pouring them into an ice cube tray and freezing them, or turning them into jam.